10yard/dkafe/readme.md

 ## How to install

 Steps to install the default frontend are as follows.
-Also refer to **How to set up**.
+Also refer to [How to set up](#how-to-set-up).

 ### Windows